Cantarella

 Cantarella was a poison allegedly used by the Borgias during the papacy of Pope Alexander VI.
-It may have been identical with arsenic, sprinkled on food or in wine, in the shape of "a white powder with a pleasant taste".
+It may have been arsenic, came in the shape of "a white powder with a pleasant taste", and was sprinkled on food or in wine.
 If it did exist, it left no trace in the works of contemporary writers.

+Etymology

+The exact origin of the term cantarella is unknown.
+It may have been derived from kantharos (κάνθαρος), a type of ancient Greek cup used for drinking, or the Neo-Latin word cantharellus ('small cup'), in reference to the cups in which the poison would have been served.
+The word may also be related to kantharis (Ancient Greek: κάνθαρις), referring to the Spanish fly and other blister beetles that secrete cantharidin, a substance that is poisonous in large doses.